gslab-econ/gslab_python/README.md

 python setup.py install clean
 ```

-However, this installation method may not remove previous versions of gslab_tool.
+However, this installation method may not remove previous versions of `gslab_tools`.

 Testing
 -------